jli57/pysample/README.md

 1. Setup a Twitter App.

-You'll need a Twitter account and create a Twitter app go to [developer.twitter.com](https://developer.twitter.com/en/apps)
+You'll need a Twitter account and also you'll need to create a Twitter app.
+To create an App go to [developer.twitter.com](https://developer.twitter.com/en/apps)

 2. Create a file in your project directory called keys.json, copy the following json code and fill in the values the information from the new Twitter App.
+Note that .gitignore is set to ignore the keys.json file so it won't be checked in, keeping your credentials local to your machine.

 ```
 {"CONSUMER_KEY" : "YOUR_CONSUMER_KEY",